-For many Christians around the world - Sunday begins with Holy Mass or a church service of their choice - up early - church at 8:00 or 10:00 - out for breakfast - the reminder of the day to relax - gather with family or friends - watch a game - or what ever strikes one's fancy.
+For many Christians around the world - Sunday begins with Holy Mass or a church service of their choice - up early - church at 8:00 AM or 10:00 AM - out for breakfast - the remainder of the day to relax - gather with family or friends - watch a game - or what ever strikes one's fancy.
 On the Camino that does not happen.
-In the part of Spain that we are walking through - church seems to happen either late morning around 11:00 or in the evening at 7:30 or 8:00 - so on Sunday - you do what peregrinos do - you walk.
-Rising at 6:30 in the morning - after a very restful night at the Albergue de la Piedra in Villafranca Del Bierzo -we said our "buen caminos" to room mates Beatriz and Jorge and to Lydia - the very kind lady who runs the albergue and started out on today's trek.
+In the part of Spain that we are walking through - church seems to happen either late morning around 11:00 AM or in the evening at 7:30 PM or 8:00 PM - so on Sunday - you do what peregrinos do - you walk.
+Rising at 6:30 AM in the morning - after a very restful night at the Albergue de la Piedra in Villafranca Del Bierzo -we said our "buen caminos" to room mates Beatriz and Jorge and to Lydia - the very kind lady who runs the albergue and started out on today's trek.
 The goal today O'Cebreiro - 30 kilometers away.
 Knowing our knees and feet - we knew that we would not complete the entire trip - especially since the last 10 kilometers involved an up hill walk gaining some 700 meters (2300 feet) - a lot more than we even wanted to consider.

 Starting Flat Alongside The Highway

 Peaceful Walking Following a River Stream